 Speaking of potential long-term effects, the next most important thing you can do is to focus on your recovery.
 By this, we mean follow your personal injury lawyer’s and doctor’s advice, and prepare yourself for the weeks, months, and perhaps years to come.
 Getting your life back might not be easy.
 But with the right professional help, it can be done.

 You Probably Won’t Need to Go to Court

 Most of our personal injury cases are resolved at the settlement table with insurance companies – not in court.
-That doesn’t mean you don’t need a top-tier injury lawyer, however.
+That doesn’t mean you don’t need a top-tier injury attorney, however.
 Insurance adjusters are typically skilled negotiators, and they are notorious for the bag of tricks they bring to the table.
-As seasoned and winning injury attorneys, we don’t let insurance companies or defendants take advantage of our clients.
+As seasoned and winning injury lawyers, we don’t let insurance companies or defendants take advantage of our clients.
 We won’t fall for a single one of their tricks; we’ve seen them all before.